RustyKnight/TimeField/README.md

 The field needed to provide:

-* Formatted in `hh:mm a` or `HH:mm`
+* Formatting in `hh:mm a` or `HH:mm`
 * Real time validation
-  * This would mean limiting what the user could enter based on a series of rules including, if set to 12 hour time, if the use typed `1` in the hour field, they could only enter `0`, `1` or `2`, with simular restrictions on the minutes and seconds fields
+  * This would mean limiting what the user could enter based on a series of rules including, if set to 12 hour time, if the user typed `1` in the hour field, they could only enter `0`, `1` or `2`, with simular restrictions on the minutes and seconds fields
-* Simple navigation, moving from the hours portion to the seconds portion when the user exceeds the number of digits for the field (ie typing `03` should move the user to the seconds portion with them needing to do anything), they should also be able to arrow key back and forwards like a normal field, moving between the different time portions.
+* Simple navigation, moving from the hours portion to the seconds portion when the user exceeds the number of digits for the field (ie typing `03` in the hour portion should move the user to the minutes portion without them needing to do anything), they should also be able to arrow key back and forwards like a normal field, moving between the different time portions.

 The implementation also provided